Objectification of Women by the Mass Media

 A False Sense of Perceived Empowerment and Self-Objectification

-Women in many western cultures are encouraged to participate in their own objectification by marketers, filmmakers, pornographers, magazine publishers, and even some feminists.
-An increasing acceptance of and exposure to pornography, and the pornification of mainstream media in a culture that largely embraces both materialism and objectification.
-Many women actively consent to objectification and make overt attempts to gain male attention by purposefully and consciously advertising their own object status.
+Women in many western cultures participate in their own objectification, often without realizing.
+This is the result of an increasing acceptance of the pornification of mainstream media in a culture that largely embraces materialism and objectification.
+Thus, many women actively consent to objectification.
+They make overt attempts to gain male attention by purposefully and consciously advertising their own object status.

 Normalizing Violence Against Women